 Once you have an idea of what an ADU actually costs, you can start looking at the requirements in your city.
 See if your city has a guide to building an accessory dwelling (like this one, published by the City of Santa Cruz).
 The guide should provide details about working with your local government.
 It’s also a good idea to talk with your city officials.
 You don’t need all the details at this point, but it helps to know what to expect in terms of permit fees, wait times, and general design requirements.

 Important: Recent changes in ADU-related law may make some parts of city guidebooks obsolete.
 Use them to gain a general understanding of the process, but consult a knowledgeable project manager or ADU designer for current information.

 Design.
 You have a few options for design.
 You can hire a designer to create a custom backyard cottage, apartment addition, granny flat, in-law apartment, or guest house.
-If you don’t want a fully custom job, you can buy a design from an architect and then hire someone to tweak it for your property.
+If you don’t want a fully custom job, you can buy a design and then hire someone to tweak it for your property.

 Although some designers offer a free design estimate, be aware that this estimate will be wrong—no matter which designer you ask.
 Nobody can give you an accurate price without spending a great deal of time studying the site, talking with the homeowners, and researching city requirements.

 If you talk to a designer and feel a connection, the best thing to do next is to hire them to do a design proposal so they can do all of that.

 As part of this proposal, your designer will advise you on what kind of preliminary work needs to be done (e.g., surveys, applying for variances, etc.).
 He or she may be able to help with subcontracting and coordinating this work.
 You can also ask your designer about permit fees.